Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/weight-load-balancer/guide.en-gb.md

 ### Step 5: Perform Maintenance

-Now that member_0 is no longer receiving traffic, you can safely perform maintenance or upgrade tasks.
+Now that `member_0` is no longer receiving traffic, you can safely perform maintenance or upgrade tasks.

 ### Step 6: Restore Traffic to the Member

-Once the maintenance is complete, set the weight of member_0 back to its original value (e.g., 1):
+Once the maintenance is complete, set the weight of `member_0` back to its original value (e.g., 1):

 > [!tabs]
-> **OVHcloud API**
+>
 > **OVHcloud API**
 >> Log in to the OVHcloud APIv6 interface according to the relevant guide ([First steps with the OVHcloud API](/pages/manage_and_operate/api/first-steps)).
 >>
->> In case the project ID is unknown, the calls below allow you to retrieve it.
+>> In case the project ID is unknown, the API calls below allow you to retrieve it:
 >>
 >> > [!api]
 >> >